 MAP65 Software

 We are using MAP65 as our primary decoder.
 It also controls our IC-9700 Transceiver when transmitting JT65b messages.
-MAP65 used the I/Q data from our FUNCube Pro+ Dongle to detect and decode all of the signals in the 2m EME sub-band.
+MAP65 used the I/Q data from our FUNCube Pro+ Dongle to detect and decode all signals in the 2m EME sub-band.
 A waterfall window displays all of the signals on the band as well as a zoomed-in view of the spectrum around the current QSO frequency.
-MAP65 also generates heading data for our rotators as well as estimates for the doppler shift between stations.
-The MAP65 application also provides windows that list all of the stations on the band as well as the messages that they are sending.
+MAP65 also generates heading data for our rotators as well as estimates for the Doppler shift between stations.
+The MAP65 application also provides windows that list all of the stations on the band and the messages they are sending.

 EME QSOs via MAP65

 The screenshot above shows the main MAP65 window during a QSO with HB9Q.
-Round trip delay (DT) and signal strength information (dB) is shown for each message that is decoded.
-The MAP65 application along with a manual that explains how to set up and use the program for 2m EME can be downloaded here.
+Round trip delay (DT) and signal strength information (dB) are shown for each message that is decoded.
+The MAP65 application and a manual explaining how to set up and use the program for 2m EME can be downloaded here.

 Moon Tracking and Rotator Control